 Another approach is to support a circular economy, where products are designed to be repaired, refurbished, or remanufactured.
 This model not only reduces waste but also conserves resources and energy.

-Planning meals and shopping with a list can also significantly reduce waste.
+Planning meals and shopping with a list can also significantly reduce food waste.
 The United Nations Food and Agriculture Organization estimates that about one-third of all food produced for human consumption is lost or wasted.
 By being mindful of our food purchases and consumption, we can cut down on this staggering waste.

 Lastly, engaging in community sharing initiatives, such as tool libraries or clothing swaps, can reduce the need for individual ownership of infrequently used items.
 This not only saves resources but also fosters a sense of community and collaboration.